Skip to main content

 It doesn't mean you won't ever feel sad, or even be brought to your knees in heartbreak.
 But it does mean that you can go on to live a fulfilling life, having taken the steps to process your losses.
 Only when you’re ready.

-One recovery tool many people utilize is the Grief Recovery Method.
-Personally, this is what worked well for me.
-So well, in fact, that I became a certified Grief Recovery Specialist, determined to help others who were suffering.
+Another tool many people choose to utilize is a framework called the Grief Recovery Method.
+Personally, this is what has worked well for me as I've navigated my own losses.
+So well, in fact, that I decided to become a certified Grief Recovery Specialist, determined to help others who were suffering.

-Grief Recovery Specialist Stephen Moeller speaks about the grief surrounding pregnancy loss, saying:
+Grief Recovery Specialist Stephen Moeller addresses the immense grief surrounding pregnancy loss, highlighting the emotional complexity of losing an unborn child:

 “This is simply another example of people trying to deal with an emotionally devastating event with an intellectual answer.
 While these parents never had the opportunity to establish a face-to-face relationship, they still had created an emotional bond with their unborn child.
 Most had already formed dreams and expectations for a future with this child that, due to the miscarriage, will never come to fruition.”

-However you choose to start your healing journey, know that we are here for you.
+However you choose to navigate your healing journey, know that our team at Illume Fertility is here for you.
 We offer a variety of holistic support options, including:

 When Pain Multiplies: Recurrent Losses

-If you've experienced recurrent pregnancy loss (meaning more than one loss), the hurt, anxiety and fear can multiply.
+If you've experienced recurrent pregnancy loss (meaning more than one), the hurt, anxiety and fear can multiply.
 One loss is hard enough, but two?
 Three?
 More?
 Devastating.

 Personal.
 You.

-Unearthing the details, feelings and events that happened is powerful.
-It confirms to your heart and mind, connecting them, that something happened.
-Something seismic, enormous, of great magnitude, happened here.
+Naming the details, feelings, and events that happened around your loss can be powerful.
+It connects your heart and mind, confirming that something really did happen - in fact, something seismic, enormous, of great magnitude, happened here.

 You honor yourself and the child you lost by acknowledging that they mattered.
-That truth can live on in our memories and they will always be part of us.
+That truth can live on in your memory and they will always be a part of you.

 Personal.
 Me.

-Maybe I’m out here suffering from my own experience, feeling alone, feeling shame and pain - too numb or scared or exhausted to do anything at all.
-And then I read your story and am instantly soothed, if just a little bit.
-I finally feel like I am not alone.
-That is so healing.
+Others are suffering through their own experience, feeling alone, feeling ashamed, in pain - too numb or scared or exhausted to do anything at all.
+And then they read your story and feel instant comfort, even if just a little bit.
+To finally feel like you are not alone is so healing.

 All of us.
 Universal.
 We.

-We are 1 in 4.
-We are people who identify in many different ways.
-We may have missed a menstrual cycle, only to get one a few days later and realize we had a "missed miscarriage" or we may have experienced the loss of a baby born still.
-And we are everyone in between.
+We can identify loss in many different ways.
+Whether it be a missed menstrual cycle, only to get one a few days later and realize we had a "missed miscarriage," or experiencing a stillbirth, our grief is both personal and universal.

-We are all warriors, every single one of us who have suffered through pregnancy or infant loss.
-And though it may be incredibly painful and take time to heal - we are still here
+Every single one of us who have suffered a pregnancy or infant loss is a warrior (whether we feel like it or not).
+And though it may be incredibly painful to process and take more time than we anticipate to heal and move forward - we are still here.

 With 35+ years experience in the fertility field, as well as her own experience navigating infertility, Lisa has dedicated her life to advocating for and supporting those struggling to grow their families.
 Her work includes serving as Illume Fertility's Patient Advocate, Strategic Content Lead, and founder of Fertile Yoga, hosting Illume's support groups, and advocating for those with infertility at RESOLVE: The National Infertility Association, AllPaths Family Building, and other organizations.